H586390-RoboticVirtualNavigation/VirtualMaze/docs/DeveloperGuide.md

 5. To work on a branch that is not in your local repository, double click on the desired branch in the `Log/History` and `Checkout New Branch`.

 ![checkout existing branches](/docs/images/check-out-existing-branches.PNG)

+# SR Research Eyelink SDK

+This project makes use of the Eyelink SDK.
+Information and the SDK can be found at the [SR Research Forum](https://www.sr-support.com/forum).
+To gain access to the forum create a free account.

 # Building VirtualMaze